 We believe that leaders come from diverse backgrounds and bring with them perspectives that have been shaped by their own unique personal and professional experiences.
 LGBT students who identify themselves as lesbian, gay, bisexual, or transgender bring with them a valuable point of view to contribute to the community.
-Out&Allied provides a supportive environment to enhance the social, academic and career experiences of current and prospective lesbian, gay, bisexual, and transgender students, allies, and partners at the Tepper School of Business.
+Out&Allied provides a supportive environment to enhance the social, academic and career experiences of current and prospective lesbian, gay, bisexual and transgender students, allies and partners at the Tepper School.

-Experience in the military is highly valued at the Tepper School of Business.
+Experience in the military is highly valued at the Tepper School.
 We appreciate the leadership and team skills of military MBA candidates, as well as the diversity of experiences that this particular community of students brings to the classroom and to the overall student experience.
-The Tepper School is participating in the Yellow Ribbon Program under the new GI Bill which assists in meeting the cost difference above the amount provided by the new GI Bill.
+The Tepper School is participating in the Yellow Ribbon Program under the new GI Bill, which assists in meeting the cost difference above the amount provided by the new GI Bill.